airswap/airswap-about/reference/delegate.md

 #### Price Calculations

 All amounts are in the smallest unit \(e.g. wei\), so all calculations based on price result in a whole number.
-For calculations that would result in a decimal, the amount is rounded in the delegate's favor.
+For calculations that would result in a decimal, the amount is rounded in the Delegate's favor.
 For example, a price of `5.25` and `senderAmount` of `2` results in `signerAmount` of `11` rather than `10.5`.
 Tokens have many decimal places so these differences are very small.

 #### Examples